dladd/pyFormex/user/pyformex-user-meeting-1.rst

 * pyFormex User Forum:

   - Pieter reported that creating an Abaqus input file with only one element group gives an error.
+This will be fixed.
   - Peter proposed to create a general FE menu to create FE input files using the GUI.
 A geometry could be imported during a first step.
 Subsequent steps could involve the assignment of sections, materials, boundary conditions and loads.
 Matthieu suggested to incorporate export possibilies to different FE solvers.
 Benedict added that all functionalities should be accessible through scripting.
   - Matthieu gave an overview of the remarks of the civil engineering students who used pyFormex during a project (some of these suggestions have already been implented):